 How to improve your score: Unburden your main thread by removing third-party code, minimizing request counts and transfer sizes, and adjusting your Total Blocking Time (TBT)-- or the time it takes for just the main thread to load.

 This element is similar to LCP.
 CLS is meant to measure the amount of movement and rendering on a page while it’s loading.
 When new content pops up above already loaded content, it can cause the user to lose their place on the page or click on items they didn’t intend to.
 Unstable elements on a web page can impact the load time and user experience.

 How to improve your score: A mobile-friendly web design and appropriate aspect ratios for photos and videos for your page layout are keys to a satisfactory CLS score.
 Secure those elements!

 Keeping up with the latest Google Updates

 While SEO crawlers are perfecting the paths to more concise answers, Google still revels in information overloads each time an update rolls out.
-And for many web managers, no matter how much they read about each new feature or update, there is still a level of confusion that they can’t push past.
+And for many web managers, no matter how much they read about each new feature, update, or strategy to keep their website at the top there is still a level of confusion that they can’t push past.